jekkilekki/plugin-jkl-timezones/readme.txt

 someone in a different timezone, OR there is an online event that I really want to attend - in a different timezone.

 I needed a way to quickly and easily convert from one date and time in a particular timezone to another.
 (I hate Googling it every time, or looking up timezone tables and doing mental math.)
 What I really wanted was something I could just point, click, submit and have it spit out the relevant time for me in my timezone.
 So, I created this plugin which does just that.

 Requires WordPress 3.5 and PHP 5.4 or later.

 = Special Features =
-* Automatically defaults the Calculator to your current date, time, and timezone based on your WordPress General Settings
+* Automatically defaults to your current date, time, and timezone based on your WordPress General Settings
-* Allows you to select a City or Manual UTC offset for calculation in the same way the WordPress General Settings Page does
+* Allows you to select a City or Manual UTC offset for conversion in the same way the WordPress General Settings Page does
 * Uses a special jQuery calendar popup for easy date selection
+* Only allows one instance of the Converter to run on a Page at one time

 = Notes =
 * Multiple widgets are allowed at once (on the same Post/Page)